harshsinghcs/dyrectorio/CONTRIBUTING.md

 ### Sending Feedbacks & Reporting Bugs

 Sending feedback is a great way for us to understand your different use cases of dyrector.io better.
-If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our [Discord server](https://discord.gg/hMyT9cbYFD).
+If you have any issues, bugs, or want to share your experience, feel free to do so on our GitHub issues page or on our [Discord server](https://discord.gg/hMyT9cbYFD).

 ### Submitting New Ideas

-If you think dyrector.io could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think of your new idea and it's implications.
+If you think dyrector.io could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think of your new idea and its implications.
 We'd also use this issue to gather more information, get more feedback from the community, and have a proper discussion about the new feature.

 ### Improving Documentation